brightzheng100/platform-automation-pipelines/README.md

 For those, say `s3_secret_access_key`, `git_private_key`, we should store and manage them with integrated credential manager, like [CredHub](https://github.com/cloudfoundry-incubator/credhub), or [Vault](https://www.vaultproject.io/).

-> Note: this part might be the bigest change compared to previous version!
-Hope you like it.

 ### 2 x OpsMan Related Pipelines

 #### [The `install-opsman` Pipeline](pipelines/install-opsman.yml)

 This pipeline is dedicated for installation of OpsMan and OpsMan Director.

+Sample usage:

 ```
-$ ./1-fly-install-opsman.sh dev dev install-opsman
+$ ./1-fly-install-opsman.sh -t dev -p dev -n install-opsman
 ```

-> Note: If you want to customize the pipeline, say to retrieve products and stemcells from S3 instead of default [Pivnet](https://network.pivotal.io), please refer to [here](#available-ops-files) for how.
+> Note: If you want to customize the pipeline, say to use GCP instead of Minio as the blobstore, please refer to [here](#available-ops-files) for the out-of-the-box ops files; or simply add yours!

 Screenshot looks like this:
 ![install-opsman.png](screenshots/install-opsman.png)